robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

           impl
             SuperDuper

 We can clearly spot the API, implementation and integration classes above.
-The API and implementation classes are in the robotlegs.extensions namespace.

-## Packaging a Non-Robotlegs-Specific Extension - Keeping the Extension Separate

-  src
-    robotlegs
-      extensions
-        superDuper
-          readme.md
-          SuperDuperExtension (implements IContextConfig)

-In this example the API and implementation classes are in a separate, versioned library that is not dependent on Robotlegs in any way.
-The extension is merely a convenient way to include and bootstrap that library in the context of a Robotlegs application/module.
-The extension lives on its own and does not include Robotlegs or the library itself.

-## Packaging a Non-Robotlegs-Specific Extension - Bundling the Extension into the Library

-  src
-    domain
-      library
-        integration
-          robotlegs
-            readme.md
-            SuperDuperExtension (implements IContextConfig)

-In this example the library offers Robotlegs integration by providing an Extension bundled in its own source.

 ## Unit Tests

-Unit tests should be packaged thusly:
+The unit tests for an extension should be packaged thusly:

   test
     robotlegs
       extensions
         superDuper
+          SuperDuperExtensionTest
           SuperDuperExtensionTestSuite
           impl
             SuperDuperTest
           support
             SuperDuperFrequencyModulator

+The ExtensionTest tests the extension integration class itself.
+The implementation package contains tests for implementation classes.
+And the TestSuite catalogs all of the test cases.

 # Distributing an Extension